Skipped to content anchor

 For example, we know that those who are closer to retirement are usually willing to accept less risk than an education member that is just starting out in their career (and can ride out the market’s ups and downs).
 Knowing your goals and the timeframe you have to make those goals happen is a good guiding star when it comes to taking on the level of risk you’re comfortable with.

-“Naturally all investments have some level of risk”, says Karen Hubbard, Regional Vice-President, Client Advisory Services of Educators Financial Group.
+“Naturally all investments have some level of risk”, says Karen Hubbard, Vice President, Client Advisory Services of Educators Financial Group.
 “That’s why it’s important to discuss with a professional the amount of risk you are prepared to accept.”

 As we mentioned in ‘How does a mutual fund make me money?’, one of the benefits of mutual funds is that their diversification reduces risk.